 More to VPNs Than Meets the Eye

 Virtual private networks are excellent for unblocking restricted material.
-They are valuable, if not necessary, tools for cord-cutters, travelers, and expats.
+They are valuable, if not necessary, tools for cord-cutters, travelers, and ex-pats.
 US Sports fans could really benefit from a VPN as it allows them to bypass MLB.TV, NHL.TV, NFL Game Pass, and NBA League Pass blackouts.

 However, privacy-concerned users will find VPNs quite handy as well.
 These programs use military-grade encryption to cipher your online activities.
-Therefore, Internet service providers, hackers, and the authorities can’t monitor the websites you visit.
+Therefore, Internet service providers, hackers, and authorities can’t monitor the websites you visit.

-Furthermore, in case your VPN connection suddenly drops, the service will use a kill switch to disconnect your device from the Internet.
+Furthermore, if your VPN connection suddenly drops, the service will use a kill switch to disconnect your device from the Internet.
 That way, your traffic won’t travel back to your ISP’s server.
 And to guarantee total anonymity, top VPNs won’t store sensitive data like IP addresses, browsing history, or web destinations.